JustinElroy123/Breast-Cancer-Prediction-using-ensemble-method/README.md

 Feature Selection: Identifies the most important features contributing to the diagnosis using techniques like feature importance from RandomForest.

-Model Training: Implements several ensemble methods, including RandomForest, GradientBoosting, XGBoost, and LightGBM.
+Model Training: Implements several ensemble methods, including SVM ,RandomForest, GradientBoosting, XGBoost, and LightGBM.

 Model Evaluation: Evaluates models using metrics such as accuracy, precision, recall, F1-score, and ROC AUC.